raveesh2004/fake-news-detector/README.md

 ## Technologies used :
 ### Language
 - *Python*- for programming and writing logic.
-- *CSS* - for adding some UI/UX.

 ### Python libraries
-- api, beautifulsoup4, matplotlib, numpy, pandas, pickle_mixin, plotly, requests, scikit_learn.
+-   matplotlib, numpy, pandas,scikit_learn,seaborn,re,string.
 ### Algorithms
-- Machine Learning Algorithms such as Linear Regression and SVM Regression.
+- Machine Learning Algorithms such as Logistic Regression ,Random Forest Classifier ,Decision Tree Classifier and Gradient Boosting Classifier.
-### APIs
-- NewsAPI.
-### Framework for deployment
-- Streamlit.
-### Hosted on
-- Streamlit share.

 ## Working of the app :
 ### Import libraries and dataset.